mwmeyer/practicecal/README.md

 # 🗓️PracticeCal

-A beautifully minimal music practice tracker focused on what matters most—making music.
+A minimal music practice tracker!

 ## What it does

 PracticeCal helps musicians track their daily practice sessions by recording them and providing support.
-Click any day to log your practice time, see your weekly total, and focus on what matters most—making music.
+Click any day to log your practice time, see your weekly total.

 ## Tech Stack

 - **Frontend**: React with clean, minimal CSS
 - **Backend**: FastAPI with GraphQL
-- **Data**: In-memory storage (perfect for personal use)

 ## Getting Started